 Some aquatic plants use adventitious floating roots full of water to help them stay afloat (eg. Jussiaea)

 The final specific use of adventitious roots is nodulated roots.
-Areas of certain plants, such as pulses and legumes, are given over to numerous tiny nodes where a symbiotic relationship with bacteria occurs, fixing nitrogen from the soil into the plant.
-These bacteria can convert nitrogen from the atmosphere into ammonia inside the airless conditions of the nodules.
+Areas of certain plants, such as pulses and legumes, are given over to numerous tiny nodes.
+In these, a symbiotic relationship with bacteria occurs.
+This fixes nitrogen from the soil into the plant.
+These bacteria can convert nitrogen from the atmosphere into ammonia.
+This occurs inside the airless nodules.
 One last step converts this fixed nitrogen into amino acids, useful proteins for the plant.

 Nodules on leguminacious roots